-Less than 15%

-of all plastic waste

-in Europe is recycled.

-The rest ends up being

-incinerated, in landfills

-or in the environment
+Less than 15% of all plastic waste in Europe is recycled.
+The rest ends up being incinerated, in landfills or in the environment as litter.
+Source: Deloitte

-as litter.

-chemical recycling of plastic waste complements traditional mechanical recycling.
+Chemical recycling of plastic waste complements traditional mechanical recycling.
 It helps increase plastics recycling rate and tackle global plastic waste challenge.